Non-Group coverage benefit

-Coverage for ambulance services are up to the maximum rate established by Alberta Health for transportation to or from a public, general, active treatment hospital in the event of illness or injury.
+Ambulance service charges to the maximum rate established by Alberta Health for transportation to or from a public, general, active treatment hospital in the event of illness or injury are covered.
 Transportation must be provided in a ground vehicle licensed under the Emergency Health Services Act and regulations.
 It does not include inter-facility transfer by ambulance.

 Clinical psychological services

 Coverage for clinical psychological services are up to $60 per visit, to a maximum of $300 per family each benefit year, for treatment of mental or emotional illness by a registered chartered psychologist.

 Home nursing care

 Coverage for home nursing care is up to $200 per family each benefit year for nursing care provided in the patient’s home by written order of a physician.
 Home nursing care must be provided by a registered nurse or licensed practical nurse who is not a relative of the patient.

 Prosthetic and orthotic benefits